AntonioFalcaoJr/EventualShop/README.md

 # EDA.CleanArch.CQRS.EventSourcing

+Note. _Greg Young takes the next steps beyond the DDD principles and best practices introduced by Eric Evans in Domain-Driven Design: Tackling Complexity in the Heart of Software, using DDD with Command-Query Responsibility Separation (CQRS) and event sourcing to simplify construction, decentralize decision-making, and make system development more flexible and responsive._ Adapted from "Event Centric: Finding Simplicity in Complex Systems," by Y. Greg, 2012.

+_Key words: CQRS, Domain Events, Event Sourcing, DDD._

 > State transitions are an important part of our problem space and should be modelled within our domain.
 > -- <cite> Greg young </cite>